supervisely-ecosystem/dtl-v2/README.md

 ## How To Run

-You can run the application from the ecosystem, project or saved preset file.
+There are several ways to run the application:

 <details open>
 <summary><b>1.
 Run App from Ecosystem</b></summary>